 As more mothers choose to breastfeed, health care professionals are in a unique position to provide the instruction, encouragement and support that mothers and their infants need to be successful.
-The American Academy of Pediatrics (AAP) updated its policy statement on breastfeeding in 2012.1 Efforts to help pediatric residents support mothers led to the creation of the AAP’s Breastfeeding Residency Curriculum.47 This CME is designed to provide you with a refresher course on breastfeeding.
+The American Academy of Pediatrics (AAP) updated its policy statement on breastfeeding and the use of human milk in 2012.1 Efforts to help pediatric residents support mothers led to the creation of the AAP’s Breastfeeding Residency Curriculum.38 This CME is designed to provide you with a refresher course on breastfeeding.
 It has a practical orientation with a focus on support for mothers after discharge from the hospital.

 Breastfeeding is not the sole responsibility of the mother.
 Successful breastfeeding requires support because the mother lives in a broader social context.
 If health professionals encourage breastfeeding while acknowledging the challenges of doing it as part of our modern lifestyle, then they are supporting mothers in making healthier choices for their infants and for themselves.
 In addition, by emphasizing the long-term benefits, they are highlighting the mother's contribution to a healthier population overall – the benefits of which extend beyond an individual mother and her children.

-This 1.5 hour online continuing education tutorial is designed to meet the educational needs of practicing pediatricians and other pediatric primary care providers
+This 1.5 hour online continuing education course is designed to meet the educational needs of practicing pediatricians and other pediatric primary care providers